folkswhocode/awesome-diversity/README.md

 - [Bridge Troll](https://www.bridgetroll.org/) - Events organized by volunteers to empower people with technology.
 - [Diversity Charter](http://diversitycharter.org/) - Charter to show that you care about diversity.
 - [Django Girls](https://djangogirls.org/) - Non-profit organization and a community that empowers and helps women to organize programming workshops.
+- [Girl Develop It](https://www.girldevelopit.com/) - Nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.
 - [Girls Who Code](https://girlswhocode.com/) - Organization which aims to close the gender gap in technology.
 - [GoodForPoc](https://github.com/GoodForPoC/GoodForPoC) - A list of inclusive companies for people of color in tech.
 - [Hack the Hood](http://www.hackthehood.org/) - Non-profit organization that introduces low-income youth of color to careers in tech.